foohardt/spiking-neurons/README.md

 `NetworkSimulator()` | React Component | Creates an instance of `NeuralNetwork` and holds application state.
 Implements user interface and user interaction.
 Renders 2D force graph |

 ## Experiments & Results

+a) Experiment with different densities and strengths of networks (synapses).

+b) What influence does the initial excitation of the network have on the final state.

+c) What other dynamics besides saturation and drying up of activity is possible in principle?
+Do you succeed in generating such a dynamic?